 Sep 9, 2021 JavaScript

-How to swap two array items in JavaScript
+How to get the tomorrow date in JavaScript

 Let's define this short function: